Best Landscape Photography Lenses for Sony a7R V

 Harness Dynamic Range

-- Employ manual focus with focus peaking and magnification to achieve critical sharpness on your chosen focal point.
+- Use manual focus with focus peaking and magnification for critical sharpness on key elements.

 Scene Composition Ideas